 Of course, San Francisco has citywide fog and wind no matter where you go.
 But some areas have longer periods of time during a given day when the sun shines and the wind is at a minimum.
 So here’s a quick rundown:

 Bernal Heights.
-Make a good garden space a priority in Bernal, because you’ll be able to spend a lot of time enjoying it.
+Make garden space a priority in Bernal, because you’ll be able to spend a lot of time enjoying it.
 And the Cortland retail strip is usually pretty hoppin’ because you can wander in and out of the shops and restaurants and not have to keep zipping and unzipping your jacket.